isaacwoodruff/simplysportscience/README.md

     - Option to fill out profile or autopopulate profile from CV
     - Offer CV templates
     - View list of favourite/saved jobs
-    - Links to career advise articles on the blog
+    - Links to career advice articles on the blog

 ##### Miscellaneous Features
 - Set alerts for a specific search parameter *e.g. biomechanist jobs in New York, US.*
 - Save jobs to favourites list.
 If user hasn't got an account this leads to them signing up to use this feature
-- Newsletter of newest jobs, and industry specific career advise
+- Newsletter of newest jobs, and industry specific career advice
 - Easy one click applications (by uploading CV or filling out profile on signup)

 # Technologies Used